Cyberlane/Dark-Following/README.md

 The Dark Following Game

-This game will make use of C++ and SDL
+This game will make use of C++ and OpenGL